cjratcliff/ml-compiled/docs/computer_vision.rst

 ___________________
 Binary classification problem.
 Given two images of faces, assess whether they are from the same person or not.

+Commonly used architectures for solving this problem include Siamese and Triplet networks.

 Instance segmentation
 ------------------------
 Unlike semantic segmentation, different instances of the same object type have to be labelled as separate objects (eg person 1, person 2).
 Harder than semantic segmentation.